Moses Corbet: Battle of Jersey

-The French General had written the capitulation letter in his own hand and to get Corbet to sign threatened to destroy the town and shipping in the harbour, disclosing in great detail the defences of the Island, leading Corbet to believe many units had been captured and wishing to save the town from destruction by fire, and believing his powers of command had already been removed as he was a prisoner, agreed to sign.
-Corbet received good references from Lord Robert Bertie and others.
-The outcome of the Court Martial was inconclusive; he was dismissed as Lieutenant-Governor, but granted a pension of £250 p.a. for life.
+Rullecourt had written the capitulation letter in his own hand and to get Corbet to sign threatened to destroy the town and shipping in the harbour, disclosing in great detail the defences of the Island, leading Corbet to believe many units had been captured and wishing to save the town from destruction by fire, and believing his powers of command had already been removed as he was a prisoner, agreed to sign.
+Corbet received good references from Bertie and others.
+The outcome of the court-martial was inconclusive; he was dismissed as lieutenant-governor, but granted a pension of £250 p.a. for life.
+Corbet died in 1814.

 Portrait

-A formal full-length portrait of Major Moses Corbet's portrait was created by noted artist Philippe Jean (1755–1802).
-Philippe Jean was made famous for his miniature portrait of Guernsey born Sir Isaac Brock as well as his commissioned portrait of King George III.
+A formal full-length portrait of Corbet was created by the artist Philip Jean.
+Jean was made famous for his miniature portrait of Guernsey born Sir Isaac Brock as well as his commissioned portrait of George III.